Brillant-Code/command-gate/README.md

-# command-gate
+# Command Gate
-Command dispatching interface with extendable processing flow
+An interface for dispatching command objects that are handled by handler instances with a configurable and extendable command processing flow